Nao-30/Nao-30/README.md

 ---

-🌟 Let's connect and collaborate!
+🌟 Let's connect and collaborate, or even just have a pizza together!
 Feel free to reach out to me through the provided contact details.
 Looking forward to exciting projects and new opportunities! 🌟